hmdc/rce-interactive-tools/doc/source/development/architecture.rst

 performs the following tasks:

-* Creates a ClassAd for the job and submits this classad to the central manager.
-A truncated version of a such a generated ClassAd is reproduced below.
+* Creates a classad for the job and submits this classad to the central manager.
+A truncated version of a such a generated classad is reproduced below.

 ::